-Ammeters are used to measure electrical current by having the current move through a set of coils.
-In moving-coil ammeters, this movement results from the fixed magnets that are set opposite to the current.
+In moving-coil ammeters, movement results from the fixed magnets that are set to oppose the current.
 The movement then turns a centrally located armature that is attached to an indicator dial.
 This dial is set above a graduated scale that lets the operator know how much current is moving through a closed circuit.